Fiber laser welding for better batteries

 4.3 Excellent Weld Quality and Consistency

-With fiber laser welding, manufacturers achieve uniform, repeatable results.
-Welds are strong, clean, and free from cracks or porosity, which enhances battery reliability and life cycle.
+Fiber laser welding gives you consistent, repeatable results.
+Welds are strong, clean, and free of cracks or porosity — which means better battery reliability and longer life.

 4.4 Minimal Thermal Distortion